terintealexandrin18/exptrack/README.md

 ### Bugs

-- Unfixed Bugs.
+#### Unfixed Bugs.
     - No unfixed Bugs

-- Fixed Bugs
+#### Fixed Bugs
     - Currently, there are no unresolved bugs in the project.
-However, during my work on the project, I encountered an issue with the "View Monthly Budget Status" function.
-It was not working properly and I found out that in order for it to work, I had to run the "View Total Amount Spent This Month" function first.
-To resolve this issue, I had to add some global variables to the code.
+However, while working on the project, I encountered an issue with the "View Monthly Budget Status" function, which was not functioning properly.
+After some investigation, I discovered that it required the "View Total Amount Spent This Month" function to be run first.
+In order to fix this, I added some global variables to the code, which now allows the "View Monthly Budget Status" function to be used in any order the user prefers.
+Once the budget is added, the function will display the correct value.

 ### Code Validation